ridazaidi110/Amazon-clone/README.md

 # Amazon-clone
-This is a Amazon clone using html css
+This is a Amazon clone using html css.